jimishol/Pioneerspacesim_trading_economy/README.md

 My hope is to inspire  some real developer.

-For example the creation of a prerequisite tag in ships json files, that would be exported to SpaceStation.lua module, would eliminate my ugly inserted lua code.
-Ship designers could develop a series of ships for every model, calibrating volume and other technical stuff of ships.
-(I altered only cargo, capacity and prices).
-Or, they could expose player’s current cargo to mission modules so as typical rewards to link with player’s profit earning abilities dynamically and not just to the starting of the upgrade chain of ships, as I did (because mission modules are execute on game start event and possibly they do not know anything about player's cargo at that time).
+For example ship designers could expose player’s current cargo to mission modules so as typical rewards to link with player’s profit earning abilities dynamically and not just to the starting of the upgrade chain of ships, as I did (because mission modules are execute on game start event and possibly they do not know anything about player's cargo at that time).